Przejdź do treści głównej

 Why are YAML pipelines better than classic pipelines?

-How do parallel jobs improve pipeline performance?
+How do parallel jobs speed things up?

-How does caching reduce pipeline time?
+How does caching cut pipeline time?

-Ready to Optimize Azure DevOps Pipelines?
+Ready to improve your Azure DevOps pipelines?

-Need Help with Azure DevOps Pipelines?
+Need a hand with Azure DevOps pipelines?

 Related Articles